czq142857/NDC/README.md

 ## Requirements
-- Python 3 with numpy, h5py, scipy, sklearn and Cython
+- Python 3 with numpy, h5py, scipy and Cython
 - [PyTorch 1.8](https://pytorch.org/get-started/locally/) (other versions may also work)

 Build Cython module: